opensearch-project/project-website/_posts/2026-02-28-opensearch-agent-health.md

 The local stack launches two components:

-- **OpenSearch cluster on port 9200** — Use this as both your evaluation storage and observability storage endpoints in Agent Health Settings.
+- **OpenSearch cluster on port 9200** -- Use this as both your evaluation storage and observability storage endpoints in Agent Health Settings.
-- **OTEL Collector on port 4317** — Point your instrumented agent's traces here.
+- **OTEL collector on port 4317** -- Point your instrumented agent's traces here.
 Agent Health uses OpenTelemetry for trace collection.
 Follow the [OpenTelemetry instrumentation guide](https://opentelemetry.io/docs/instrumentation/) for your language to add tracing to your agent.

-If you're using an existing cluster, add your cluster endpoint directly as both storage endpoints in Settings.
+If you're using an existing cluster, add your cluster endpoint directly as both storage endpoints in **Settings**.

-In Settings, configure your agent endpoint (name, URL, and connector type), and you can set your own LLM Judge via env variables.
+In **Settings**, you can configure your agent endpoint (name, URL, and connector type) and configure your own LLM Judge using environment variables.

-**Step 2: Create a Benchmark**
+**Step 2: Create a benchmark**

 Define test cases in JSON format.
-Example for a travel planner agent (travel-agent-benchmark.json):
+The following is an example for a travel planner agent (`travel-agent-benchmark.json`):

 ```json
 [